misonuma/untrac/README.md

 ### Reproducing the experiments on the pretraining datasets

-- Download the training datasets and test datasets by running the following command:
+- Preprocess the training datasets and test datasets.
+Then pretrain OPT from scratch:

 ```
-bash preprocess_opt.sh
+bash pretrain_opt.sh
 ```

 - The downloaded datasets are stored in the `data` directory.
-Use them for training, unlearning, and evaluation.
+Replace `model_name_or_path`, `train_dir`, and `eval_dir` in `untrac_synthetic.sh` with the trained OPT model and the downloaded datasets.